dsouzaj98/Clustering_Stocks/README.md

-# Capstone 2 Day 1
+# U.S. vs. China Stock Clustering

 ![banner](Images/usvchina.jpg)

+## Introduction
 In this project, I will use KMeans Clustering to guess whether a company is based in the U.S. or China based on their stock price information.

-The stock price data I used was gathered by Yahoo Finance.
+The stock price data I used was gathered by Yahoo Finance and it included daily data from Jan 1, 2017 to Aug 24, 2020.
 The columns included Date, Open Price, Close Price, Adjusted Close, High, Low, and Volume.

-I extracted the open and close prices to create a daily movement of the stock price.
+Using a dictionary of Chinese and American companies, I extracted the open and close prices to create a daily movement of the stock price.

+## Company Average Movements
 |          Company                       |            Average Movement |
 |:--------------------------------|-------------:|
 | ('Apple', 'AAPL')               |    0.20361   |